 Ministerial Statements of Expectations provide greater clarity about government policies and objectives relevant to a regulator in carrying out its statutory functions.
 This statement sets out those expectations in relation to Coal LSL.

 Coal LSL is required to provide a Statement of Intent in response to the Government's Ministerial Statement of Expectations, which provides strategic direction in line with the Government's Deregulation Agenda.

-Our Fraud Policy is reviewed annually and addresses the Board’s duties under the PGPA Act and the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule), in particular:
+Our Fraud Policy is reviewed every 2 years and addresses the Board’s duties under the PGPA Act and the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule), in particular:

 A Fraud framework is in place to ensure that any alleged fraud incidents reported to Coal LSL are taken seriously and dealt with in a swift, transparent and impartial manner.
 Coal LSL is committed to good governance practices and providing a quality service to all stakeholders.

 To report an alleged fraud to Coal LSL, complete and submit the online Fraud Reporting form.

 Alternatively, you can write to us detailing the alleged fraud by email or mail: Chief Governance Officer, Coal LSL, Locked Bag 2021, Newcastle NSW 2300